frostbone25/Unity-FPS-Tutorial-Restored/README.md

 - **PROJECT:** Added some sounds to the Health and Ammo pickups.
 - **PROJECT:** UI has been reworked to leverage the new Unity UI system that was implemented to replace the legacy GUI system.
 - **PROJECT:** Removed old visibility culling code to use the native Occlusion Culling System.
-- **PROJECT:** Additionally removed some other utility scripts that are not that useful anymore.
+- **PROJECT:** Additionally removed a lot of other old JS scripts that are not that useful anymore.
 - **ART:** Enhanced original textures by AI upscaling, converted some of the old bump maps into normal maps, and used the standard shader over the legacy shaders.
 - **ART:** Re-Lit the level and rebuilt lighting using the Progressive lightmapper *(original lightmaps are discarded)*
 - **ART:** Utilizing the Post Processing Stack for post effects *(original image effects are discarded)*
 - **ART:** Replaced old water shader with a new simple custom water shader *(old water shader is discarded)*
-- **ART:** Particles have been rebuilt to utilize the Shuriken Particle System.
+- **ART:** Particles have been rebuilt to utilize the native Shuriken Particle System.
 - **CODE:** AI was mostly reworked to leverage the native NavMesh Pathfinding system implemented since Unity 3.5
 - **CODE:** AI had a couple of additions to enhance its functionality.
 For visibility Field of View, and NavMesh Raycasting have been implemented for improved target visibility.
 - **CODE:** Reworked Level Reloading/Switching to use the native SceneManagement API *(instead of the old Application.Level)*